-- (c) For applications not involving paragraph (b) of this subsection, the department and any uncommitted owner within the area defined in the application may file objections or other responses to the application and shall file at least fourteen (14) calendar days before the hearing date provided in the notice. - (d) The oil and gas administrator shall hear the application and make a decision on the application's merits.
-The oil and gas administrator shall set regular hearing dates.
-Applications shall be filed at least forty-five (45) calendar days before a desired hearing date.
+(c) For applications not involving paragraph (b) of this subsection, the department and any uncommitted owner within the area defined in the application may file objections or other responses to the application and shall file at least fourteen (14) days before the hearing date provided in the notice.

+(d) The administrator shall hear the application and make a decision on the application's merits.
+The administrator shall set regular hearing dates.
+Applications shall be filed at least forty-five (45) days before a desired hearing date.
 Untimely applications shall be continued until the next hearing.
-The oil and gas administrator may for good cause continue any hearing.
-The oil and gas administrator may appoint a hearing officer, who shall have the power and authority to conduct hearings.
+The administrator may for good cause continue any hearing.
+The administrator may appoint a hearing officer, who shall have the power and authority to conduct hearings.
 Discovery is not permitted.
 The department may appear and testify at the hearing.
-When applications are uncontested, the applicant may request, and the oil and gas administrator may allow, approval without a hearing based on review of the merits of a verified application and the supporting exhibits. - (e) The oil and gas administrator shall issue a written decision on any such application within thirty (30) calendar days of the hearing.
-The oil and gas administrator's decision shall not be subject to any motion for reconsideration or further review, except for appeal to the commission provided in subsection (4) of this section. - (4) The oil and gas administrator's decision on an application or a request for an order may be appealed to the commission by the applicant or any owner who filed an objection or other response to the application within the time required.
-An appeal must be filed with the oil and gas administrator within fourteen (14) calendar days of the date of issuance of the oil and gas administrator's written decision.
-The date of issuance shall be three (3) calendar days after the oil and gas administrator deposits the decision in the U.S. mail, or the date on which he remits a decision electronically.
+When applications are uncontested, the applicant may request and the administrator may allow approval without a hearing based on review of the merits of a verified application and the supporting exhibits.

+(e) The administrator shall issue a written decision on any such application within thirty (30) days of the hearing.
+The administrator's decision shall not be subject to any motion for reconsideration or further review, except for appeal to the commission provided in subsection (4) of this section.

+(4) The administrator's decision on an application or a request for an order may be appealed to the commission by the applicant or any owner who filed an objection or other response to the application within the time required.
+An appeal must be filed with the administrator within fourteen (14) days of the date of issuance of the administrator's written decision.
+The date of issuance shall be three (3) days after the administrator deposits the decision in the U.S. mail, or the date on which he remits a decision electronically.
 Such appeal shall include the reasons and authority for the appeal and shall identify any facts in the record supporting the appeal.
 Any person appealing shall serve a copy of the appeal materials on any other person who participated in the proceedings, by certified mail, or by personal service.
 Any person who participated in the proceeding may file a response to the appeal within five (5) business days of service of a copy of the appeal materials.
-The appellant shall provide the oil and gas administrator with proof of service of the appeal materials on other persons as required in this section.
-The commission shall make a decision based on the record as set forth in the written submittals of only the appellant and any other participating qualified person, the oil and gas administrator's decision, and any oral argument taken by the commission at an appeal hearing.
+The appellant shall provide the administrator with proof of service of the appeal materials on other persons as required in this section.
+The commission shall make a decision based on the record as set forth in the written submittals of only the appellant and any other participating qualified person, the administrator's decision, and any oral argument taken by the commission at an appeal hearing.